The reasons why your accommodation might be unsuitable for you and your family and what you can do about it

 Cramped and narrow spaces

-- Cramped spaces can also make it difficult for children with learning and care needs, especially in properties where living spaces and dangerous objects are close together, such as a hob or oven.
+- Cramped spaces can also make it difficult for children with learning and care needs.

-Inaccessible Bathrooms
+Inaccessible bathrooms

-- Traditional bathrooms may have features that make them hard to use, like high bathtubs, low toilets, or a lack of grab bars.
+- Traditional bathrooms may have features that make them hard to use, like:

-- Tall counters, cupboards, or shelves make it hard for wheelchair users or people with limited mobility to access things safely.
+- These can make it hard for people with limited mobility to access things safely.

 - Standard fire alarms may not be suitable for people who are deaf or hard of hearing.

-- Request installation of vibrating or flashing fire alarms.
-Some local councils offer these systems free for people with hearing impairments.
+- Some local councils offer these systems free for people with hearing impairments.

 What you can do

-- Apply for a Disabled Facilities Grant (UK): This can cover costs for necessary adaptations if you qualify.
+- Â This can cover costs for necessary adaptations if you qualify.

 - Â